bkavalar/Get_Clean_Data_Final/Codebook.md

 I then inspected the UCI dataset features.txt file to understand what variables were only related to mean and standard deviation.
 I made a list of what column number cooresponded to those variables from the original 561 variable columns for each row of information.
 The resultant number needed was 62 columns for mean and standard deviation.
-I then took the filtered names and renamed each columns of the combined dataset for test and train.
+I then took the filtered names and renamed each columns of the X_Test and Train datasets.
 The final 62 variables with mean and standard deviation with column number are listed below: (the original dataset column number is offset by 2 to account for the two new columns added for subject number and activity type)

 | Column   |     Variable       |                 Units
 | 3        | tBodyAcc-mean()-X  |         standard gravity units 'g'